Why Hire True Legal Group for Your Discrimination Case?

 At True Legal Group our Employment Attorneys understand that workplace discrimination and retaliation can disrupt and severely damage your professional and personal life.
 We fight to obtain resolutions for our clients that compensate them for the harm they have suffered and allow them to move forward with their lives and careers.

-We Know Your Rights, Let Us Fight For You
+We Know Your Rights, Let Us Fight for You

 If you’re experiencing workplace discrimination or retaliation for opposing some kind of previous discrimination, you don’t have to suffer in silence or any longer.
-There are many federal, state and local laws that protect your rights against your employer for these kinds of behaviors made in the workplace.
+There are many federal, state, and local laws that protect your rights against your employer for these kinds of behaviors made in the workplace.

 Various federal and state laws protect employees who have been discriminated against on the basis of a number of characteristics.
-These protected categories include discrimination made against sex/gender, age, race, color, national origin, disability, pregnancy, care giving responsibilities, sexual orientation, and or political affiliation.
+These protected categories include discrimination made against sex/gender, age, race, color, national origin, disability, pregnancy, care giving responsibilities, sexual orientation, and/or political affiliation.

-While not every workplace incident may rise to the legal definition of discrimination in the workplace, but the California and Federal law statues protecting against workplace discrimination are put in place to do cover a wide variety of actions an employer or even another employee might make for unlawful reasons, including failure to hire, failure to promote, failure to protect from ongoing and known harassment by co-workers or supervisors, and termination.
+While not every workplace incident may rise to the legal definition of discrimination in the workplace, the California and Federal law statues protecting against workplace discrimination are put in place to cover a wide variety of actions an employer or even another employee might make for unlawful reasons, including failure to hire, failure to promote, failure to protect from ongoing and known harassment by co-workers or supervisors, and termination.